swadhinrahul20396/url-shortener/reference.md

 # URL Shortener — Architecture Reference

-If you're picking this codebase up for the first time, read this file top to bottom — each section assumes only the previous one.
-Code-level details live next to the code (short comments in `scripts/*.py`); this file is where the *why* lives.

 ## Contents
 - What this service does, in plain terms
 - Component overview (which file talks to which)